ShaunCurtis/Blazr.OnAfterRender/OnAfterRender-Bad.md

 #  The Async OnInitialized

-A demonstration of one bad implementastion I've seen.
+A demonstration of one bad implementation I've seen.

 ## Our First Page